Code-Institute-Submissions/KingaSzmyd-MSP3-SweetLife_FebResub/README.md

 This platform is giving the possibilities of managing ecipes by creating them, displaying, updating and deleting.
 All the new recipes are available for the community members, who have created their accounts.

 ## User stories
 ### First Time Visitor Goals
-- As a First Time Visitor, I want to easily understand the main purpose of the site and join the group of people sharing the recipes.
+1. *As a First Time Visitor*, I want to easily understand the main purpose of the site and join the group of people sharing the recipes.
 I would like to try available recipes and share my own.
-- As a First Time Visitor, I want to be able to easily navigate throughout the site to register my account and join the community.
+2. *As a First Time Visitor*, I want to be able to easily navigate throughout the site to register my account and join the community.
 ### Returning Visitor Goals
-- As a Returning Visitor, I want to be able easily log in to my account and be able to create, edit or delete my recipes and be able to explore the base with recipes.
+1. *As a Returning Visitor*, I want to be able easily log in to my account and be able to create, edit or delete my recipes and be able to explore the base with recipes.
-- As a Returning Visitor, I want to find the best way to get in contact with the community with any questions I may have.
+2. *As a Returning Visitor*, I want to find the best way to get in contact with the community with any questions I may have.
 ### Frequent User Goals
-- As a Frequent User, I want to check to see if there are any newly added recipes.
+1. *As a Frequent User*, I want to check to see if there are any newly added recipes.
-- As a Frequent User, I want to check to see if there are any new options and updates of the website, for example forums or newsletter I can sign up to.
+2. *As a Frequent User*, I want to check to see if there are any new options and updates of the website, for example forums or newsletter I can sign up to.
 ## Design
 ### Colour Scheme
 The main colours used are: lightgray, darkgray, white and #D18195.